 SSGS500 Research Design and Methods (3 semester hours)

 This course provides basic research methods skills for addressing problems and issues specific to the programs within the School of Security and Global Studies (SSGS).
 The course covers four basic approaches to social research including experimentation, survey research, field research, and the use of available data.
 Students will gain foundational knowledge in research planning, design, methodology, data collection, and analysis.
 This course prepares students for advanced research methods.
 Students in SSGS graduate studies are expected to be completely familiar with Turabian and APA writing styles.
 If you do not possess copies of these manuals, here is a link to the library, https://www.apus.edu/apus-library/resources-services/Writing/writing-center.html, specific to writing basics, that has quick style guides in use within SSGS.
 Purchase of the most recent writing guide in use in your program is highly recommended.
-If you are unsure what writing style is in use in your program consult with your academic advisor.
+If you are unsure what writing style is in use in your program, consult with your academic advisor.

 SSGS670 From Academics to the Profession: Publishing in the Social Sciences (3 semester hours)

-This graduate workshop is an introduction to the complex world of academic publishing and is designed to give writers in the School of Security and Global Studies practical experience in getting their work published in peer-reviewed journals.
+This graduate workshop is 16 weeks in length and is an introduction to the complex world of academic publishing and is designed to give writers in the School of Security and Global Studies practical experience in getting their work published in peer-reviewed journals.
 Using Wendy Laura Belcher’s best-selling Writing Your Journal Article in Twelve Weeks: A Guide to Academic Publishing Success, the course explains the publication process to students and shares strategies for achieving success in the academic writing arena, including setting up a work schedule, identifying appropriate journals for submission, working with editors, writing query letters, clarifying arguments, and organizing material.
 In a supportive environment, participants revise a previously completed classroom paper, conference paper, thesis, or other work into a peer-reviewed article and submit it for publication.
 The goal of this course is to aid participants in taking their papers from classroom quality to journal quality and in overcoming anxiety about academic publishing in the process.
 Students will be required to have completed 24 credits before taking this course.
 Prior to enrolling students must submit the paper they wish to improve to their program director for approval.

 SSGS690 Independent Study (3 semester hours)

 This course is an opportunity for the School of Security and Global Studies graduate student to pursue an independent research project or examine a specific area of Security and Global Studies under the mentorship of a single professor.
 Participation is at the discretion of the faculty member.
 This course will require a major research paper of approximately 30-40 pages; there will be no examination.
 Students will submit a proposal prior to the start of the project, an annotated bibliography, and a final paper at week 8, all of which will count toward the final grade.
 To be eligible for an independent study, students must be enrolled in a graduate degree program, must have completed 24 hours at APUS toward their current degree program, and should have already contacted a professor and gained approval for the independent study topic.
-Once these conditions are met the student should contact his/her academic advisor.
+Once these conditions are met the student should contact their academic advisor.
 Once the course is open the student must complete an official online registration for the course.

 SSGS696 Master's Project Capstone Seminar (3 semester hours)